Agnes Zawadzki

 Agnes Elizabeth Zawadzki (born July 31, 1994) is an American former competitive figure skater.
 She is the 2012 Rostelecom Cup bronze medalist and a two-time U.S. national bronze medalist (2012, 2013).
 As a junior, she was a two-time World Junior medalist (2010 silver, 2011 bronze) and the 2010 U.S. national junior champion.

 Personal life

 Zawadzki's parents, originally from Gdańsk and southern Poland, moved to the United States in the early 1990s and divorced when she was three.
-After her father died when she was 10, her mother worked double shifts as a nanny and housekeeper to support her skating.
+After her father died from a drug and alcohol overdose when she was 10, Zawadzki's mother worked double shifts as a nanny and housekeeper to support her skating.
 She has an older brother, Bart.

 Zawadzki attended Cheyenne Mountain High School, graduating in May 2012.
 She was the recipient of an outstanding academic achievement award signed by President George W. Bush.
 A poem she wrote in sixth grade was published in Anthology of Poetry by Young Americans.
 She also went to Chippewa Middle School in Des Plaines, Illinois.
-In autumn 2012, Zawadzki began studying at the University of Colorado Colorado Springs, majoring in psychology.
+Zawadzki majored in psychology while studying at the University of Colorado Colorado Springs.

+Since 2023, she has resided in Stavanger, Norway, where she works as a figure skating coach.